 In the last decade, the use of nanoparticles has extended to different fields of research.
 Nanoparticles can be produced in many different ways, one of these being epitaxial growth in UHV.
 However, in some cases, instead of growing the nanoparticles in UHV, we may wish to deposit nanoparticles that have been produced ex-situ.
 For these cases, ALI deposition system is an ideal solution.

-The figure on the right shows four SEM images of gold nanoparticles on a Si wafer.
+The figure on the right shows a SEM image of gold nanoparticles on a Si wafer.
 These were obtained after a 200mbar injection of a gold nanoparticle colloid with a density of 1012 particles/ml.
-On the left side of the figure a drop and its detail are shown, obtained with an ALI-sample distance of 191.3 mm.
-On the right the distance was 206.5 mm.
-In both images the distribution of the remaining material after the drop’s evaporation is inhomogeneous.
-Most of the nanoparticles are located at the edge of the drop on the surface.
+The an ALI-sample distance was about 20cm.
+The distribution of the remaining material after the drop’s evaporation is inhomogeneous: most of the nanoparticles are located at the edge of the drop on the surface.
 The zoom images confirm that the material is formed by gold nanoparticles with an average size around 20 nm.

 Au nanoparticles (ca 20nm)

 H2O, <0.01% tannic acid, <0.04% sodium citrate, 0.01% HAuCl4

 ca 103 particles/ml